Words by Katie Puckett

 But exactly how far should we go?
 How much should owners and design teams try to anticipate the future, and what level of flexibility is it worth paying for today?
 Engineers already consider the interplay of emergencies from natural disasters to mass shootings, and the pandemic adds another layer on top.
 Raising code minimum could make the process easier, says April Woods, a vice president with WSP in Florida.
 She thinks the impact of COVID will be comparable to that of Hurricane Andrew, which devastated the state in 1992.
 “That changed a lot of the building codes here and up the coast, for all buildings and also very specifically the resilience of healthcare facilities.
 In the coming years, I think greater flexibility will just become a standard of care that we have to implement in all of our designs – for example, to allow the engineering systems to be quickly changed to accommodate a pandemic.
 When those become code-required elements, owners don’t have to decide whether to opt into something or not.”

 "Converting normal patient rooms to ICU rooms is not plug-and-play.
-You can’t just plug in all the equipment that’s required to keep the patient alive because the requirements are very different"Gary Hamilton, Healthcare practice leader, WSP USA
+The requirements are very different"Gary Hamilton, WSP

-"In South Africa, there is a long list of facilities that are inadequate or that needed additional capacity even before COVID-19, but there was no funding available"Jabulile Nhlapo, Associate, WSP South Africa
+"In South Africa, there is a long list of facilities that are inadequate or that needed additional capacity even before COVID-19, but there was no funding available"Jabulile Nhlapo, WSP

 Into the unknown